ge96fuj/Bachelor_Thesis_Skander_Jneyeh/README.md

 ### 1. Configure IP Addresses

 Update the IP addresses on **both the client and server sides** to ensure proper communication.
-Make sure the server IP defined in the client's sketch matches your actual server's IP.

 ---